chris-khros/traffic-light-system-tar/README.md

    - `traffic-light-system-3rd-esp.ino` to the traffic light controller ESP32
    - `red-light-violation-crosswalk-distance.ino` to the violation detection ESP32

-3. Configure the MQTT broker (default: 192.168.0.104) on all devices
+3. Configure the MQTT broker (IP) on all devices

 4. Ensure Firebase credentials are properly set up (use the provided JSON file)

-5.  npm install
-    npm run

 ## Usage